AnimeKaizoku/SaitamaRobot/README.md

 Can be found on telegram as [SaitamaRobot](https://t.me/SaitamaRobot).

-The Support group can be reached out to at [One Punch Support](https://t.me/OnePunchSupport), where you can ask for help about @SaitamaRobot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [One Punch Support](https://t.me/OnePunchSupport), where you can ask for help about [SaitamaRobot](https://t.me/SaitamaRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)